-attendance@sanctamaria.school.nz), the student will receive an afterschool detention.
-If lateness persists, parents/caregivers will be contacted by their Kaiurungi, and a meeting will be arranged with parents/caregivers to discuss options to get students to school on time.
+Students arriving late must report to the Student Centre to obtain a Late Pass.
+Students will not be allowed into class without this Late attendance@sanctamaria.school.nz), the student will receive an afterschool detention.
+If lateness persists, parents/caregivers will be contacted by their Kaiurungi, and a meeting will be arranged with parents/caregivers to discuss options to get students to school on available, and the student will be regularly late, an email must be

-If there are exceptional circumstances where no other options are available, and the student will be regularly late, an email must be written to the principal slt@sanctamaria.school.nz for consideration.
+If notification is not received from the parent/caregiver by the end of written to the principal slt@sanctamaria.school.nz for consideration.